Ford Falcon (BA): Falcon Ute

+Model changes

 Mk II

 Ford released the Mk II (BA II) Falcon in October 2004 to maintain sales interest until the 2005 introduction of the BF update.
 Modifications included some cosmetic changes and a new six-speed Tremec T56 manual transmission replacing the five-speed on XR6 Turbo and XR8 models.

 The Mk II XT included the following changes over the Mk I: MKII badge, wider spokes on the hubcaps, auto headlights, cruise control standard, and a different cup holder.

 The Futura model gained power adjustable pedals, and side airbags, with a DVD entertainment system being offered on upmarket trim levels.
 The XR8 sedan variant also received the premium audio system.